Undergraduate Diploma in the History of Art

 Course details

 Our two-year Diploma is taught at second-year undergraduate level.
 You study two modules from a choice of four, each of which allows you to immerse yourself in a specific period of art, studying visual and material cultures in their context and engaging with critical debates in the history of art.
+From the Renaissance to Modernity, study the relationship of material culture to the social, historical and intellectual developments of the era.

 The course includes visits to see collections in museums and galleries in Oxford and London.
 You will be offered a rare chance to gain first-hand experience of the visual arts on a regular basis, an option not always possible elsewhere.